2012–13 Aston Villa F.C. season: April

-April game stats

 May

 The first game of the month saw Villa continue their good form by beating Norwich City 1–2 at Carrow Road to send them up to 13th in the table as well as to the 40-point mark.Gabriel Agbonlahor scored both of Villa's goals, including the 89th-minute winner, either side of a Grant Holt penalty.
 On 9 May, club captain Stiliyan Petrov announced his retirement from football after battling acute leukaemia for over a year.
 Villa added Petrov to the club's hall of fame, an honour only 12 other players have received.
 Villa lost their last home game of the season 1–2 against Chelsea.
 Both teams had a man sent off, Ramires for Chelsea and Villa's goalscorer Christian Benteke.
 Frank Lampard became Chelsea all-time top scorer as he scored both of their goals.
 Villa's final game of the season came against Wigan Athletic.
 Wigan had been relegated mid-week after defeat by Arsenal which confirmed Villa's safety.
 The match itself finished 2–2, with Villa's goals coming from Darren Bent and Ron Vlaar in either half.
 Villa finished the season in 15th place, five points clear of relegation.